Instant Pot Whole Chicken Soup

 I hope you all stay well and don’t ‘need’ to eat this soup, but WANT to eat it.
 Stay safe out there!

-Other delicious soup recipes
+Other delicious soups

 And as always, may all your dishes be delish!